What is the Association between Rams FC and URI Men’s Soccer?

 3. A club philosophy that emphasizes “development” of the player on and off the field

 Quality Coaching: Rams FC provides professional coaching led by the staff and players of the University of Rhode Island men’s soccer program.
 The club’s president Gareth Elliott is a nationally recognized coach who possesses the highest level of coaching certification with the United States Soccer Federation and the National Soccer Coaches Association of America.
-In addition to Coach Elliott, Scott Rollins, Rams FC’s Technical Director and the rest of the URI Men’s soccer staff select and oversee the coaching staff, the majority of which are associated with URI men’s soccer as former players or supporters.
+In addition to Coach Elliott, the rest of the URI Men’s soccer staff select and oversee the coaching staff, the majority of which are associated with URI men’s soccer as former players or supporters.
 They look for head and assistant coaches who believe in what Rams FC represents and assign them to appropriate age group teams so they can bring out the best in their players win, lose or draw.
 The coaching staff uses a collective approach to training, sharing similar methods and techniques in order to keep continuity and consistency of play throughout the club.
 Rams FC coaches are selectively chosen for their knowledge of the game as well as their ability to work with and relate to young athletes.

 Superior Training Environment: Rams FC’s training facilities are conveniently located on the campus of the University of Rhode Island in Kingston.
 The club has access to outdoor soccer fields, indoor training facilities in Keaney Gym during the Winter as well as during our Academy Program.
 In addition, Rams FC has access to the Wide World of Indoor Sports’ brand new facility located in North Kingstown.